George Gilman: Biography

 While Gilman continued to provide the marketing concepts, he came to rely on the management skills of George Huntington Hartford (1833–1917).
 Hartford worked for the tanning company in the St. Louis office and joined Gilman & Company in New York as a clerk in 1861.
 He was later promoted to bookkeeper, then cashier in 1866.
-Contrary to the founding myth promoted by his sons, Hartford was not a founder of A&P. However; by 1871 Hartford was in a position of authority and was dispatched by Gilman to open a store in Chicago after the great fire.
+Contrary to the founding myth promoted by his sons, Hartford was not a founder of A&P. However; by 1871 Hartford was in a position of authority and was dispatched by Gilman to open a store in Chicago after the Great Chicago Fire.
 This was A&P's first store outside New York City.
 By 1875, A&P had stores in 16 cities.

 In 1878, Gilman retired and left the active management of the firm to Hartford.
-By then, the firm operated 70 lavishly-equipped stores and a mail order business with combined annual sales of $1 million ($ today).
+By then, the firm operated 70 lavishly equipped stores and a mail order business with combined annual sales of $1 million ($ today).
 Gilman lived at his mansion in Bridgeport, Connecticut where he entertained extensively.
 At one point, he owned 39 horses and 35 carriages.
-When his house burned in 1894, he replaced it with a larger 20 room mansion that included numerous bathrooms.
+When his house burned in 1894, he replaced it with a larger 20-room mansion that included numerous bathrooms.
 After his wife died the next year, Gilman became even more eccentric by removing all clocks and mirrors so he would not be reminded that he was becoming older.
 He "adopted" at least two younger women to keep him company.

 Gilman never had children and died from nephritis in March 1901 without a will, starting a legal battle among his numerous heirs.
 Hartford asserted that in 1878, Gilman give him half of the company in an unwritten partnership agreement.
 Evidence provided to the court established that Hartford received half of A&P's profits since 1878 and that all of the company's leases were in his name.
 The heirs realized that without Hartford, the firm would quickly become unprofitable.
 Therefore, they agreed to a settlement where the company was incorporated at $2.1 million.
 Under this agreement, the Gilman heirs received $1.25 million in preferred shares paying 6% per year while Hartford received $700,000 in common stock and the remainder of the preferred shares.
 This gave Hartford control of all of the voting stock.
 Over the years, Hartford was also able to repurchase the preferred shares from the Gilman heirs.